June 1 STRATEGY

 So I gave them over to the stubbornness of their heart, To walk in their own devices.

 As an employee, the relationship with your leader is important.
 It is a relationship built on trust.
 When the leader no longer has confidence that an employee is listening and following instructions, he will receive fewer opportunities.
 His opportunity to pursue his career is lost.
 God is, in many ways, like our leader.
 He wants to teach us and guide us so that we can experience joy and bring Him glory.
 At times, we might not be listening to God, so He moves on, and our opportunity to walk in His favor is gone.
 Are you in danger of losing your opportunity?

 I will hear what God the Lord will say; For He will speak peace to His people, to His godly ones; But let them not turn back to folly.

 For a. child, there is no higher praise than the voice of his parent.
 Other people may praise you, but when your parent praises you, it is even more special.
 In a sense, we wait to hear what a certain person has to say before we really know how to feel about our performance.
 Praise should only be given when it is due.
 For a believer in Christ, what the Lord has to say is more important than what other people have to say about our lives.
 We need to be listening to be quick to obey, and quick to celebrate his pleasure in our lives.
 Are you waiting to hear what God has to say?

 LEADING THE WAY

-New members on a team always look to the experienced players to show them the way things are done on that team.
-They learn how that team dresses, what skills they practice, and even unusual things they do to motivate each other.
+New employees in a business or new students always look to the experienced ones to show them how things are done in that business or at that school.
+They learn how everyone dresses, what procedures to follow, and even special things they do to motivate each other.
 By following their example, they begin to fit in much quicker.
 As a follower of Jesus, we look to how He lived His life.
 His example is there for us to follow.
 The more we follow Him, the quicker our lives are changed to please Him.
-He is leading the way, are you following?
+He is leading the way; are you following?

 2 Kings 17:1-18:12